cypper-storage/what-people-do-we-want-to-respect-us/README.md

 # What people do we want to respect us?
-Sometimes It's not *quite* obvious why people are trying to show yourself to someone more **"cooler"** then to others.Let's make it a little bit more explicit.
+Sometimes It's not *quite* obvious why people are trying to show yourself to someone more **"cooler"** then to others.
+Let's make it a little bit more explicit.
 ##### I create some structure to this topic to make it more ordered and clear:
 * **Is** this relevant to all people?
 * **Why** do we need to be respected?